-Preliminary data from an observational study has identified a possible increased risk of neural tube defects when dolutegravir is administered at the time of conception compared with nondolutegravir-containing antiretroviral regimens.
-As defects related to closure of the neural tube occur from conception through the first 6 weeks of gestation, embryos exposed to dolutegravir from the time of conception through the first 6 weeks of gestation are at potential risk.
-In addition, 2 of the 4 birth defects (encephalocele and iniencephaly), which have been observed with dolutegravir use, although often termed neural tube defects, may occur postneural tube closure, the time period of which may be later than 6 weeks of gestation, but within the first trimester.
-Due to the limited understanding of the types of reported neural tube defects associated with dolutegravir use and because the date of conception may not be determined with precision, avoid use of dolutegravir at the time of conception through the first trimester of pregnancy.
-No neural tube defects have been reported in infants born to mothers who have started dolutegravir after the first trimester of pregnancy.
+Data from a birth outcome surveillance study has identified an increased risk of neural tube defects when Dolutegravir 50mg tablets is administered at the time of conception compared with non-dolutegravir-containing antiretroviral regimens.
+As defects related to closure of the neural tube occurfrom conception through the first 6 weeks of gestation, embryos exposed to dolutegravir from the time of conception through the first 6 weeks of gestation are at potential risk.
+In addition, 2 of the 5 birth defects (encephalocele and iniencephaly), which have been observed with dolutegravir use, although often termed neural tube defects, may occur post-neural tube closure, the time period of which may be later than 6 weeks of gestation, but within the first trimester.
+Due to the limited understanding of the types of reported neural tube defects associated with dolutegravir use and because the date of conception may not be determined with precision, an alternative treatment to dolutegravir should be considered at the time of conception through the first trimester of pregnancy.
+Initiation of dolutegravir is not recommended in adolescents and adults actively trying to become pregnant unless there is no suitable alternative (see Data).

-If there are plans to become pregnant or if pregnancy is confirmed while on dolutegravir during the first trimester, if possible, switch to an alternative regimen.
+In adolescents and adults of childbearing potential currently on dolutegravir who are actively trying to become pregnant, or if pregnancy is confirmed in the first trimester, assess the risks and benefits of continuing dolutegravir versus switching to another antiretroviral regimen and consider switching to an alternative regimen.
 Advise pregnant adolescents and adults of the potential risk to the embryo exposed to dolutegravir from the time of conception through the first trimester of pregnancy.
+A benefit-risk assessment should consider factors such as feasibility of switching, tolerability, ability to maintain viral suppression, and risk of transmission to the infant against the risk of neural tube defects [see 4.4].